Categorification of Harder-Narasimhan Theory via slope functions: Strict monomorphisms and epimorphisms

 \section{Strict monomorphisms and epimorphisms}

-\begin{defn} Let $\mathcal{C}$ be a category having a zero object {$\boldsymbol{0}$}.
+In this section, we recall some basic properties of strict monomorphisms and strict epimorphisms, using Andr\'e's terminology \cite{MR2571693}. \begin{defn} Let $\mathcal{C}$ be a category having a zero object {$\boldsymbol{0}$}.
 We call a morphism in $\mathcal{C}$ a \emph{strict monomorphism} if it is a kernel of some morphism.
 We often use a tailed arrow $\rightarrowtail$ to denote a monomorphism.
 By the universal property of kernel, we can show that a strict monomorphism is a monomorphism.
 Similarly, we call a morphism in $\mathcal{C}$ a \emph{strict epimorphism} if it is a cokernel of a morphism.
 We often use a two headed arrow $\twoheadrightarrow$ to denote an epimorphism.
 Any strict epimorphism is necessarily an epimorphism. \end{defn}